sbnwl/openbox-workstation/README.md

 **"[2026] A Beautiful, Minimal and Workable Openbox-based Session on New & Old Machines"**

-**Original Contributor** / Developer:
+**Original Contributor** / Developer: sbnwl
-Surendra Beniwal (sbnwl)

-Version **1.0** preserves the original work as the historical reference implementation.
+Version **1.0** preserves the original work as the reference implementation.

-Openbox Workstation **v1.1** builds upon that foundation through carefully documented and incremental improvements while respecting the original architecture and philosophy.
+Openbox Workstation **v1.1** builds upon that foundation through improvements while keeping the original architecture and philosophy.

 ---